-While social media platforms have had a positive effect on some kids’ self-esteem, (including those who become YouTube famous), it has had a negative effect on the majority of them.
+While social media platforms have had a positive effect on some kids’ and teens’ self-esteem, (including those who become YouTube famous), it has had a negative effect on the majority of them.
 Sooner or later, each young person observes posts that:

 - Make them feel worse about themselves.
 (Cyber-bullying)